WSM-simon/MyPacman/README.md

 # MyPacman

-A python realization of pacman
+A pygame realization of pacman

 Works perfectly of Windows enviroment and prefered 1920 * 1080 resolution